 - Sec.
 4. Definition of Terms.
 For purposes of this Act, the following terms shall be defined as stated below: - (a) Agricultural waste refers to waste generated from planting or harvesting of crops, trimming or pruning of plants, and wastes or run-off materials from farms or fields; - (b) Biomedical waste or hazardous healthcare waste refers to waste from healthcare facilities that may pose a variety of environmental and health risks.
-It can be further classified into sharps waste, infectious waste, pathological and anatomical waste, pharmaceutical waste, genotoxic waste, chemical waste, radioactive waste, and pressurized containers as defined by the Department of Health (DOH); - (c) City or Municipal Solid Waste Management Board refers to the entity established by each city or municipality pursuant to Section 12 of Republic Act No. 9003, otherwise known as the Ecological Solid Waste Management Act of 2000; - (d) Chemical and industrial waste refers to discarded solid, liquid, or gaseous chemicals from laboratories, industrial establishments, or other sources such as diagnostic and experimental work, environmental work, cleaning, housekeeping, and disinfecting procedures; - (e) Clustering is a strategy of pooling available resources of local government units (LGUs) for the establishment of a common solid waste management treatment facility or service;
+It can be further classified into sharps waste, infectious waste, pathological and anatomical waste, pharmaceutical waste, genotoxic waste, chemical waste, radioactive waste, and pressurized containers as defined by the Department of Health (DOH); - (c) City or Municipal Solid Waste Management Board refers to the entity established by each city or municipality pursuant to Section 12 of Republic Act No. 9003, otherwise known as the Ecological Solid Waste Management Act of 2000, as amended; - (d) Chemical and industrial waste refers to discarded solid, liquid, or gaseous chemicals from laboratories, industrial establishments, or other sources such as diagnostic and experimental work, environmental work, cleaning, housekeeping, and disinfecting procedures;

-1 (f) Collection refers to the act of removing solid waste from the source or from a communal storage point;

-- (g) Disposal refers to the deposit, or placing of any solid waste into an approved disposal site pursuant to Republic Act No. 9003; - (h) Disposal site refers to a facility where solid waste is finally deposited and placed pursuant to Republic Act No. 9003; - (i) Emission means any air contaminant, pollutant, gas stream, or unwanted sound from a known source which is passed into the atmosphere; - (j) Hazardous waste refers to substances that are without any safe commercial, industrial, agricultural, or economic usage and are shipped, transported, or brought from the country of origin for dumping or disposal into or in transit through any part of the Philippines.
-It shall also refer to by-products, side-products, process residues, spent reaction media, contaminated plant or equipment, or other substances from manufacturing operations and as a customer discards of manufactured products, or a combination of solid waste which, because of its quantity, concentration, physical, chemical, or infectious characteristics, may: - (i) Cause or significantly contribute to an increase in mortality or an increase in a serious irreversible or incapacitating reversible illness, or - (ii) Pose a substantial present or potential hazard to human health or the environment when improperly treated, stored, transported, or disposed of, or otherwise managed; - (k) Incineration in a WTE facility refers to a waste treatment and resource recovery technology that involves the controlled combustion of waste materials for the purpose of recovering energy from it, and whose emissions and effluents are compliant with the guidelines pursuant to this Act and other relevant laws, rules, and regulations; - (I) Local Government Solid Waste Management Plan refers to the ten (10) year solid waste management plan, consistent with the National Solid Waste Management Framework, prepared by the LGUs pursuant to Section 16 of Republic Act No. 9003;
+- (e) Clustering is a strategy of pooling available resources of local government 1 2 units (LGUs) for the establishment of a common solid waste management treatment facility or service; 3 (f) Collection refers to the act of removing solid waste from the source or from 4 5 a communal storage point; (g) Disposal refers to the deposit, or placing of any solid waste into an approved 6 7 disposal site pursuant to Republic Act No. 9003, as amended; (h) Disposal site refers to a facility where solid waste is finally deposited and 8 placed pursuant to Republic Act No. 9003, as amended; 9 (i) Emission means any air contaminant, pollutant, gas stream, or unwanted 10 sound from a known source which is passed into the atmosphere; 11 12 (j) Hazardous waste refers to substances that are without any safe commercial, industrial, agricultural, or economic usage.
+It also includes those which are 13 14 shipped, transported, or brought from the country of origin for dumping or 15 disposal into or in transit through any part of the Philippines.
+It shall also 16 refer to by-products, side-products, process residues, spent reaction media, contaminated plant or equipment, or other substances from manufacturing 17 18 operations and as a customer discard of manufactured products, or a combination of solid waste which, because of its quantity, concentration, 19 physical, chemical, or infectious characteristics, may: 20 (i) Cause or significantly contribute to an increase in mortality or an increase 21 in a serious irreversible or incapacitating reversible illness, or 22 (ii) Pose a substantial present or potential hazard to human health or the 23 environment when improperly treated, stored, transported, or disposed of, 24 25 or otherwise managed; (k) Incineration in a WTE facility refers to a waste treatment and resource 26 recovery technology that involves the controlled combustion of waste 27 materials for the purpose of recovering energy from it, and whose emissions 28 and effluents are compliant with the guidelines pursuant to this Act and 29 30 other relevant laws, rules, and regulations; - 3 solid waste management plan, consistent with the National Solid Waste